 “Does their honey have any special effects?”

-Octavia’s eyes widened as she saw the jar Erin pulled out of her bag.
+Octavia’s eyes widened as she saw the full jar Erin pulled out of her bag.
 It was gone before Erin could blink.

 “Ashfire Bee honey?
 Well, it’s not the best of reagents, but I can see it acting as a potent base although of course it’s not confirmed since there’s really no reason to use that when it’s such an expensive—I suppose I could make you a good deal right here without you having to find a merchant.
 Name your price and I’ll make sure you get the best deal right here.
 In fact, let me find you a seat.”